-I, Leighton Ku, declare pursuant to 28 U.S.C. § 1746 that the following is true and correct:
+I, Leighton Ku, pursuant to 28 U.S.C. § 1746, hereby declare as follows:

 1. My name is Leighton Ku.
 I have personal knowledge of and could testify in Court concerning the following statements of fact.

 2. I am a Professor of Health Policy and Management and Director of the Center for Health Policy Research at the Milken Institute School of Public Health, George Washington University in Washington, DC.
 I have attached my Curriculum Vitae as Exhibit A to this Declaration.

-3. I am a nationally-known health policy researcher with over 25 years of experience.
+3. I am a health policy researcher with over 25 years of experience.
 I have conducted substantial research about immigrant health, and health care and costs.
-I have authored or co-authored more than a dozen articles and reports about immigrant health issues, including articles in peer-reviewed journals such as Health Affairs and American Journal of Public Health, as well as scholarly reports published by diverse non-profit organizations including the Social Science Research Network, the Migration Policy Institute, the Cato Institute and the Commonwealth Fund, as well as many more articles and reports on other subjects.
+I have authored or co-authored more than a dozen articles and reports about immigrant health issues, including articles in peer-reviewed journals such as Health Affairs and American Journal of Public Health, as well as scholarly reports published by diverse non-profit organizations including the Social Science Research Network, the Migration Policy Institute, the Cato Institute, and the Commonwealth Fund, as well as many more articles and reports on other subjects.
 I have testified before the U.S. Senate Finance Committee about immigrant health issues and provided analyses and advice to state governments and non-governmental organizations in many states about immigrant health.

-4. I have expertise in health and public policy and in quantitative data analysis.
-I have conducted quantitative analyses for most of my career, including analyses for a federal agency, two think tanks and now at a university.
-I have taught statistical analysis and research methods at the graduate school level for over 25 years, training hundreds of graduate students.
+4. I have expertise in quantitative data analysis and have conducted quantitative analyses for most of my career, including analyses for a federal agency and two think tanks and now at a university.
+I have taught statistical analysis and research methods at the graduate school level for over 25 years, training hundreds of graduate students, as well as dozens of federal and state budget and policy analysts.
 I have authored or co-authored more than 90 papers in peer-reviewed journals and hundreds of other reports, most of which were quantitative analyses.
-I have consulted with the Congressional Budget Office and numerous federal and state agencies.
+As a quantitative health data analyst, I have consulted with the Congressional Budget Office and numerous federal and state agencies.